evegeris/groundtruth_webapp/outdated_readme.txt

 * 2. Read carefully through the 'installer-ubuntu1404.sh' script so you don't ruin your machines environment.
 * 3. Give the installer bash script execution privilages.
 * 4. Run the scipt as as super user: $sudo ./installer-ubuntu1404.sh
-* 5. Find any failed dependancies by re-running script and fix problems, or examine the Step by Step Dependancy Installation below
+* 5. Hope that every dependancies installs without an issue.

 This script is reliant upon the 'cmds.txt' file which sets up the mysql database accordingly.
-If everything installed correctly, you should now be in the groundtruth_webapp directory.
+If everyone installed, you should now be in the groundtruth_webapp directory.
 If so, you need to now run the application and create a user account.

-* 6. Host the local server: $python run.py
+* 6. $python run.py
 * 7. Go to http://0.0.0.0:8888/ in Firefox
 * 8. Select 'Sign Up' and create generic credentials
 * 9. Sign in with the credentials and then logout by selection selection the drop menu in the top right corner of the Dashboard.

-If everything was successful, your credentials will now be in the mysql database as a user.
+If everyone was successful, your credentials will now be in the mysql database as a user.
 The final steps are to now add some images that you would like to label!
 Find the full filepath on your machine to the 'wound_images' folder that should be in the same root directory as the application repository.
 Place your images that you wish to segment in this folder as we will be linking the file paths to your user account.

 * 10. login to mysql server: $mysql -u root -pgt_db_pass
 * 11. Select the Database: mysql>USE groundtruth_db;
 * 12. Insert the filepath: mysql>INSERT INTO images (fullsize_orig_filepath) VALUES ('/full/file/path/to/wound_images/myimage.jpg');
 * 13. Associate the image with your user account: mysql>INSERT INTO user_has_image (users_id, images_id, progress) VALUES (1, 1, 0);

-When you run the local server and login in, you will be able to see your image within the application on the 'Continue' screen.
-As the application runs, server-client interactions will begin to populate the 'json' and 'segmented' directories.
+If everyone worked, then the application is good to run!
+Now when you run the local server and login in, you will be able to see your image within the application on the 'Continue' screen.
+As you go through the steps to crop the image and label the data, server-client interactions will begin to populate the 'json' and 'segmented' directories.

 If something went wrong during this process, refer to the Step by Step Dependancy Installation.

 ### Step by Step Dependancy Installation (Ubuntu 14.04)